CILAB-MA/Machine_ToM/README.md

   - first sub experiment : MToM with the full trajectory of an agent on single past MDP.
 Agent gets a panalty(-0.01) for every move.
   - second sub experiment : MToM with partial trajectory(one step) of an agent on single past MDP.
 Agent gets panalty(-0.01) for every move.
   - third sub experiment :  same as first sub experiment.
 But agent gets high panalty(-0.05) for every move.
+- Experiment 3:
+In this experiment, we predict the complex deep rl agent.

+There are three sub agents.
+  - 'fully' : The agent who get the fully observable information of gridworld
+  - 'partial' : The agent who get the partial observable information of gridworld
+  - 'blind' : The agent who get the none information of gridwolrd except action and reward of last state.